HumanitiesAnalytics/Denison-DA-301-Fall-2020/assignments/oral-presentation.md

 This is an individual assignment worth 5% of your overall course grade and is a key way to evaluate your individual "R-overlay" growth building on the ungraded early team, visualization, and other opportunities to practice.
 Each student will also contribute to peer review of one or more talks, and to participate in thoughtful questions and discussion of the talks as a whole.
 The assignment is meant to expose you to a different type of communication, and to help you gain confidence and practice communicating.
 This semester, because of covid-19, we will be recording our talks and sharing them via notebowl.

 A PechaKucha is type of lightning talk where a presenter shows 20 slides for 20 seconds of commentary each (6 minutes and 40 seconds total).
 The idea of this format to is constrain the presentation with a time limit and to press the presenter to convey information in an economical, accessible way.
-When first doing presentations in this style, students are often struck by how awkward it can be to have their slides advance automatically beofre they have finished speaking, or to finish speaking early and have to wait for the slide to advance.
+When first doing presentations in this style, students are often struck by how awkward it can be to have their slides advance automatically before they have finished speaking, or to finish speaking early and have to wait for the slide to advance.
 However, this is indeed the point of the format: to call your attention to the process of planning out each slide's content so that your presentation goes smoothly.

 ## Due Date

-Your video submissions will be due by classtime on Monday, November 9.
-Note that our initial calendar called for hal the presentations to take place Monday, November 2, but this is no longer the case.
+Your video submissions will be due by class time on Monday, November 9.
+Note that our initial calendar called for half of the presentations to take place Monday, November 2, but this is no longer the case.

 ## Your Topic